hppr-dev/docs-bash-task-master/docs/drivers.md

 With bool arguments, the argument being present automatically sets the `ARG_VAR`.
 Note that short arguments can be combined to one combined argument, e.g -vBP, but only the last can be a non bool.

+!!! note
-* A single character may be confused as a boolean at validation time.
+    A single character may be confused as a boolean at validation time.
-If a value for a single character argument is left out, it will be set to "T"
+    If a value for a single character argument is left out, it will be set to "1"

 ## Custom Drivers